awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dms-endpoint-mongodbsettings.md

 [Username](#cfn-dms-endpoint-mongodbsettings-username): String
 ```

-## Properties<a name="w4ab1c21c10c96c17c23b7"></a>
+## Properties<a name="w13ab1c21c10d102c17c23b7"></a>

 For more information about option settings, see [Using a MongoDB Database as a Source for AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.MongoDB.html) in the *AWS Database Migration Service User Guide*

 `AuthMechanism`  <a name="cfn-dms-endpoint-mongodbsettings-authmechanism"></a>
 The authentication mechanism you use to access the MongoDB source endpoint\.
 Valid values: DEFAULT, MONGODB\_CR, SCRAM\_SHA\_1
 For MongoDB version 2\.x, use MONGODB\_CR\.
 For MongoDB version 3\.x, use SCRAM\_SHA\_1\.
 This attribute is not used when `authType=No`\.
 *Required*: No
 *Type*: String

 `AuthSource`  <a name="cfn-dms-endpoint-mongodbsettings-authsource"></a>
 The MongoDB database name\.
-This attribute is not used when `authType=No`\.
+This attribute is not used when you specify `NO` for `AuthType`\.
 The default is admin\.
 *Required*: No
 *Type*: String

 `AuthType`  <a name="cfn-dms-endpoint-mongodbsettings-authtype"></a>
 The authentication type you use to access the MongoDB source endpoint\.
-Valid values: NO, PASSWORD
-When NO is selected, user name and password parameters are not used and can be empty\.
+When `NO` is specified, user name and password parameters are not used and can be empty\.
+*Valid values*: `NO`, `PASSWORD`
 *Required*: No
 *Type*: String